joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 Now, before we go any further, at the time of typing *OpenIddict* uses the latest nightly builds of ASP.NET.
 As such we need to update our own code to use the nightly builds.

-You can refer to my previous blog post on how to achieve this.
+You can [refer to my previous blog post on how to achieve this](/moving-your-asp-net-5-project-to-nightly-builds).
+Make sure you follow the tutorial carefully.

 Lovely.
 So far, so Microsoft.
 Now let's start adding the *OpenIddict* stuff.